bcgov/biohubbc/app/README.md

 ## .env

-- React will read a `.env` or similar file by default, and will read any variables prefixed with `REACT_APP_`.
+- React will read a `.env` or similar file by default, and will read any variables prefixed with `VITE_APP_`.
   - See: https://create-react-app.dev/docs/adding-custom-environment-variables/#what-other-env-files-can-be-used

 # Troubleshooting and Known Issues